Avanika07/E-Commerce-store-for-Micro-IT/README.md

 It's like a digital version of a physical shop.

 Key Features:
-Customer Focused
+Customer Focused,
-Scalable Platform
+Scalable Platform,
-Secure Transactions
+Secure Transactions,

 Technologies Used:
 Frontend-HTML,CSS,JAVASCRIPT